 When it comes to direct-drive turbo trainers, road bikes, gravel bikes and even mountain bikes are viable options, so most of us will have something that can be used.
 However, if you're looking for something new, we've got you covered with our road bike buyer's guides.

-Our guide to the best bikes for indoor cycling makes a case for considering a second bike dedicated to your indoor cycling, and help you to choose the right option for you.
+Our guide to the best bikes for indoor cycling makes a case for considering a second bike dedicated to your indoor cycling, and helps you to choose the right option for you.

 - Black Friday bike deals